 We encourage you to plan your trip to an accessible voting site early to avoid lines on Election Day.

-Snohomish County Elections operates twelve 24-hour ballot drop boxes where voters can return their ballot without postage.
+Snohomish County Elections operates 24-hour ballot drop boxes where voters can return their ballot without postage.
 Please visit our ballot drop box page for locations and addresses.